alfi-teachs/Containerization-of-Java-Application-Using-Docker/README.md

 Hello Alfia!
 Your Java Docker App is running 🚀

 .
-To see it after execution:
+To see container after execution:

 ```bash
 docker ps -a